What is a Caregiver?

 Talk to Others about What You’re Going Through

 Studies show that talking with other people about what you’re dealing with is very important to most caregivers.
-It’s especially helpful when you feel overwhelmed or want to say things that you can’t say to your loved one.
+It’s especially helpful when you feel overwhelmed or when you want to say things that you can’t say to your loved one.
 Try to find someone you can really open up to about your feelings or fears.

 Stay in touch with family and friends.